viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 In this text about Python's built-in `unittest.mock` library, I address my personal needs in a very practical way to handle mocking in Python.
 It is guided by, and based on questions that usually come to me when I am writing tests that need to use test doubles.

+It is recommended that you know what _mocking_ is and how to use it in Python to better understand this article.
+If you are still entering this field, I will try to give you a very condensed overview of what mocking is about in the following paragraph.

+You use mocking in tests when you want to replace a class, or a function, or a method with another one, e.g., a kind of a stunt double.
+You want to do this when the code you want to test uses them, and you cannot manually change your code.
+After all, the tests are automatic.
+For example, you want to test if the `subscribe_member()` function really creates the member record in the database, but the subscription process sends a welcome email at the end.
+Obviously you do not want to send an email on each test.
+In that case, you can replace the real `send_welcome_email()` function with a fake one — which does not send the message, it only pretends this behaviour — to avoid sending a real message to the recipient mailbox.
+This is what mocking is about, in a nutshell: replacing a real object with another one, to counterfeit the original behaviour.

+Do not expect to become an expert only by reading this small and poor example.
+I strongly encourage you to visit the official documentation on how to [get started with mocking in Python](https://docs.python.org/3/library/unittest.mock-examples.html).

 ## Behind The Names